Harkness30/Perfomance_TT/README.md

+some initial text
- new test run from jmeter
+new test run-1